Aprilluabsinthe/DIstributed-DFS/README.md

 MAKEFILE TARGETS

-** IMPORTANT:
-Make sure you update the Makefile to compile your naming server and storage server correctly!
-Before running test, make sure you update the test/Config.java so that the test code could start your servers!

 ## Project Detail
-This project is done by Yuan Gu(guy) and Di Lu(dilu). for 14736-Distributed `System-Project 3-Distributed File System`

 the Naming Server is written in Python and the Storage Server is written in Java.

 the requirements for python is listed in `requirements.txt`.
 This has already be configued in `makefile`, You should config it by simply run `make`